-As our global community looks to contain and combat COVID-19 (or what’s commonly referred to as the Coronavirus), businesses must take every precaution to ensure the safety of both their employees and their customers.
+As our global community looks to combat COVID-19 (or what’s commonly referred to as the Coronavirus), businesses must take every precaution to ensure the safety of both their employees and their customers.
 The outbreak and response leave many small business owners feeling stressed and anxious; as the impact continues to widen, we’ve compiled the resources below to help.

 The SBA Paycheck Protection Program